 Built during the reign of Charles VIII in a region of outstanding natural beauty, the Chateau de la Caze castle has been turned into a hotel of great distinction.
 All the rooms are furnished in 15th century style with tapestries and painted ceilings.
-You can dream of the past in front of the large open fire place or be enchanted by the wild scenery on the terrace.
+You can dream of the past in

 As one drives along the D907 “Gorges du Tarn” Road and arrives at a point some 5km northeast of La Malene, a modest roadsign announces the imminent presence of the Hotel de la Caze.
 And then, on turning a corner, La Caze comes into view.
 It is resplendent with towers befitting Rapunzel, and could be straight out of a fairytale.
 Still with the original cobblestone upper floor, this hotel today, amazingly, fully maintains the ambiance of the 15th century.